Councilmember, San José District 4 in California

 Year Graduated: 2010

-He is already making a difference for an underserved community dealing with the complexities of the American justice system.
+He started his legal career making a difference for an underserved community dealing with the complexities of the American justice system.
 For efforts first recognized in The New York Times, he was honored by the White House Champions of Change program.
-Diep's tale began a year ago.
+Diep's tale began in 2011.
 The Mississippi Center for Justice was looking for help reaching out to the Vietnamese fishing community after the huge 2010 BP oil spill.
-Despite a "requirement" of five years' experience, Diep applied for — and got — the job.
+Despite a "requirement" of five years' experience, Diep applied for - and got - the job.
 "I knew I didn't have the experience, not even close, but I had the interest and the language skill, and I was willing to relocate."

 Diep won an Equal Justice Works AmeriCorps Fellowship to fund his work.
 He moved to Biloxi, Mississippi, and began to delve into the legal complexities facing people who had lost their livelihoods because of the spill.
 The federal government had set up a multi-billion dollar Gulf Coast Claims Facility designed to get money into people's pockets so they could save their boats and their homes.
 But not all of the money was getting through a bureaucracy undermined by unscrupulous lawyers who had "signed up" many claimants who could not speak or understand English well.

 A native Vietnamese speaker, Diep visited a contractor whose job was to sign up people for a law firm, not letting on that he spoke English.
 After he listened to the man's phony pitch, Diep alerted the proper authorities then took it upon himself to educate many of the baffled fishermen who were signing their claim rights away to a third party.
 "So many didn't realize they were being tricked into signing binding legal agreements," he said.
 "I had to do something to help."